Skip to content

 Types of Parenchyma

-1. Chlorenchyma: Parenchyma which contains chlorophyll and helps in photosynthesis is known as chlorenchyma
+1. Chlorenchyma: It contains chlorophyll and helps in photosynthesis is known as chlorenchyma

-2. Aerenchyma: Parenchyma which contains air cavities and is present in aquatic plants is known as aerenchyma.
+2. Aerenchyma: It contains air cavities and is present in aquatic plants is known as aerenchyma.
 It provides buoyancy to aquatic plants.
 They help in the formation of the anaerobic rhizosphere in anaerobic soil.

 Collenchyma

-These tissues are made of living and elongated cells which are irregularly thickened at the corners due to mechanical stress on plants.
+These tissues consists of living and elongated cells which are irregularly thickened at the corners due to mechanical stress on plants.
 They provide flexibility and mechanical support to the plant.
-It helps various parts of plants to bend without breaking them .they are always found beneath the epidermis.
+It helps various parts of plants to bend without breaking.
+They are found under the epidermis and in the vascular bundle of dicot leaf.
+They lack intercellular spaces.
 They produce new cells and help in the elongation of the stem.
-They are mostly found in monocot plants such as palm, coconut, etc. collenchyma contains cellulose, hemicelluloses, and pectic materials.
-It may or may not contain a few chloroplasts and may perform photosynthesis and store food.
+They are mostly found in monocot plants such as palm, coconut, etc. Collenchyma contains cellulose, hemicelluloses, and pectic materials.
+It may or may not contain a chloroplasts and perform photosynthesis and store food.

 Types of Collenchyma

-1. Tangential Collenchyma– In this collenchyma Cells are thickened at the tangential face of the cell wall and arranged into lined-up rows.
+1. Tangential Collenchyma: In this collenchyma cells are thickened at the tangential part of the cell wall and are arranged into lined-up rows.

 Sclerenchyma

-These tissues are made up of long and narrow dead cells without any inter-cellular space.
-Due to the presence of lignin, their cell wall is thick.
-It adds mechanical strength to the plant.
+These tissues are made up of long and narrow dead cells and lack inter-cellular space.
+They have thick, lignified cell walls, thereby it provides strength and durability to plant structure.
+Sclerenchyma cells offer rigidity, structural support and protection.
 These are present in the stem, around the vascular bundle, in the veins of leaves, and in the hard covering of seeds and nuts.

 Types of Sclerenchyma

 • Fiber: They have long cells which provide strength to the plant.
-They are often found in bundles or strands and can be present almost anywhere in the plant body, including the stem, the roots, and the vascular bundles in leaves.
-They provide the raw material for various textile products and woven materials .they are mostly found in clusters, clumps, or patches.
+They are often found in bundles or strands and present in the stem, the roots, and the vascular bundles of leaves.
+They are mainly found in clusters, clumps, or patches.

-• Sclereids: They are found in very different shapes and can be found in tissue such as the periderm, cortex, pith, xylem, and phloem.
-They are present in various plants such as the outer covering of nuts and many seeds. the grainy texture of pears and guavas is also due to this.
+• Sclereids: They are present in different shapes and are found in tissue such as the periderm, cortex, pith, xylem, and phloem.
+They are present in various parts of the plants like in the outer covering of nuts and seeds.
+Example: The grainy texture of pears and guavas.

 Parenchyma